-- the services, functions, or activities are directly necessary for this grant, and - these administrative costs have not been included in the calculation of the indirect costs.
+- The services, functions, or activities are directly necessary for this grant, and - These administrative costs have not been included in the calculation of the indirect costs.

-The Program does not prohibit administrative costs as part of direct costs, but to be allowable, they must meet both of the above conditions.
+Funding Opportunity: FY 2023-2024 Page 27 of 87 The Program does not prohibit administrative costs as part of direct costs, but to be allowable, they must meet both above conditions.
 All direct costs must be specifically and directly related to the project, necessary for the project's completion, and adequately justified.
 Pay particular attention to these criteria with costs such as copying charges, telephone and Internet charges, maintenance contracts, etc.